-He was in a private train car, dark and sombre with shades and hues of blue and charcoal, the view outside the double-paned window filled with nothing but millions of twinkling and glittering stars, and in the seat across from him was a familiar face, one who gazed back at him with veiled surprise and just a little sadness.
+He was in a private train car luxurious and opulent, dark and sombre with shades and hues of blue and charcoal, the view outside the double-paned window filled with nothing but millions of twinkling and glittering stars, and in the seat across from him was a familiar face, one who gazed back at him with thinly veiled surprise and just a little sadness.

 "Welcome, once again, to the Velvet Room."
 Igor had not changed, even in the slightest.
 "It has so far been unprecedented for a previous guest to return to the Velvet Room once their challenge has been met, and they have fulfilled their contract, but it would appear that Fate is not yet done with you."

 "Can you tell me why I'm here?"
 Souji asked, not really expecting a straight answer.

 The Master of the Velvet Room slowly shook his head, but with a small wave of his white-gloved hand, familiar tarot cards appeared face down in mid air.

 "When a guest of the Wild Card first joins me, I am able to give them insight of an upcoming challenge or trial in their future, as I did so with you during our first encounter; however, I will only tell you one thing, since I am still as of now unaware of any prevailing trial in the immediate future.
 When I know more, I shall certainly inform you directly."

 Souji nodded, satisfied.
 It was better than he'd expected.